 The Benefits of Testing in Production

 Your users are not going to log into your staging environment to use your software, so why do companies use dummy environments to test their features before release?
 The answer is that it’s just been the status quo for so long in software development.
-The norm is to have your developers deploy their code to staging, have the QA team test in staging, and then deploy to production after testing.
-However, what do you do when your staging test results do not match production test results?
+The norm is to have your developers deploy their code to staging, have the QA team production testing in staging, and then deploy to production after testing.
+However, what do you do when your staging test results do not match production testing results?
 What do you tell the QA engineer who spent so much time testing a feature in staging that it broke in production?

 Testing in production with feature flags is a safe way to ensure feature functionality in the environment that your features will live in.
 At the end of the day, no one cares if your features are working in staging, they care if they work in production, and the only way to know if it’s working in production is to test it in production.